quintanilha6/spring-boot/README.md

 @InitBinder - populating command and form object arguments of annotated handler methods <br>

 ## Credits
-This rpeo had the help of [this course](https://www.udemy.com/course/spring-boot-tutorial-for-beginners/).
+This repo had the help of [this course](https://www.udemy.com/course/spring-boot-tutorial-for-beginners/).
 Each folders refers to the different fields of the ToC defined within it.